 These markers are found on state and county highways, but not on the Interstate or US roads.
 Look for them at the side of the road, sometimes at the end of a guard rail.
 They are not at regular intervals and are sometimes extremely close together (or far apart) for no apparent reason.

 - The numbers indicate the mile it marks.
-This one is at mile 58,
+This one is at mile 58.

 Reading the sign from top to bottom, it's easy to see that the photographer was standing on California Highway One in Monterey County, 58 miles north of the county line.